 Defenders in Poland face a growing number of challenges to their enjoyment of the rights articulated in the Declaration.
 There are significant threats to the ability of defenders to enjoy the freedom of expression, assembly and association.
 Defenders perceived as critical of the State or as advocating ‘untraditional’ values or marginalized groups are particularly at risk of having their rights violated. (…)

-Recent communications concerned actions taken against the Open Dialog Foundation and undue restrictions on the right to peaceful assembly during the upcoming global climate change conference in the State in December 2018.”
+Recent communications concerned actions taken against the Open Dialogue Foundation and undue restrictions on the right to peaceful assembly during the upcoming global climate change conference in the State in December 2018.”

 Admittedly, the Foundation only appeared on the map of civic initiatives working against Law and Justice’s path towards authoritarianism in July 2017, when all it did was share Bartosz Kramek’s Facebook post.
 The Foundation does not have, and never did have, aspirations to become a leading opposition force in Poland, but this is how it is being portrayed through the actions taken against it by the authorities.
 Only after July 2017, when the government was about to seize full control of the judiciary and attacks on the Foundation began, ODF has started to present the developments in Poland in the European and international arena, advocating for the rule of law and civil liberties in Poland.